liquidctl/liquidctl/docs/nzxt-smart-device.md

 ## Fan speeds

-Fan speeds can only be set to fixed PWM duty values.
+Fan speeds can only be set to fixed duty values.

 ```
 # liquidctl set fan2 speed 90